 In the next tutorial, I will show you how to create a talking synth sound using Massive by Native instruments in just a few easy steps.

-So let’s create a new midi channel in Lumit and place Massive by Native Instruments onto it.
+So let’s create a new midi channel in SoundBridge and place Massive by Native Instruments onto it.
 Once we have an interface of Massive in front of us, the first thing to do would be to select a new sound from “File” in the upper menu.
-After that lets move to the oscillator section and chose a square based waveform to start with (in this case VA PWM).
+Alet’s that let’s move to the oscillator section and chose a square-based waveform to start with (in this case VA PWM).

-After that l will modulate cutoff with envelope.
+After that, l will modulate cutoff with the envelope.
 This can be achieved by dragging and dropping the cursor icon of the envelope 1 section to the cutoff in the upper filter section.
-In addition, I’ll be tweaking the attack and level parameters of the envelope a bit.
+Also, I’ll be tweaking the attack and level parameters of the envelope a bit.

-In order to spice it up even more, let’s add a vibrato controlled by the after touch
+To spice it up, even more, let’s add a vibrato controlled by the aftertouch.

-Finally let’s hear the end result solo and again with some rhythm and bass.
+Finally, let’s hear the result, first solo and again with some rhythm and bass.

 ~Audio example 1 – Talking Synth sound

 ~Audio example 2 – Talking Synth sound with Rhythm and Bass

 Feel free to experiment with cutoff, pitch parameter from sample & hold insert effect, as well with all other used parameters to get the sound that you like.
 Have fun!

 Download the patch here.